If your business operates inside the EU (or you have EU prospects or clients) then GDPR applies to you.

 Where To Get More Information

-This article is just a brief overview of what you should be thinking about with the new data protection laws coming into effect in May 2018.
+This article is just a brief overview of what you should be thinking about with the data protection laws.

 If you want more information, help and guidance then you should buy Suzanne Dibble’s GDPR pack.
 She is a data protection lawyer in the UK and has a lot of sensible advice about preparing for GDPR and your responsibilities.